LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

 ## Read the Instructions

 Every starter code repository (repo) in this course will contain instructions.
 We strongly suggest you read ALL of the instructions before writing any code.
-This will help you understand the output of your code, may explain any processes you should take while creating your code, etc.
+This will help you understand the goal of your code and may explain any hurdles you might encounter while building your program.

 We suggest reading the rest of this page before diving into the code.
 Since this is the first time you are pulling from our GitHub repository, you will need to set up your new PAT, create a directory on your computer to store your work, and practice with the terminal.
 You will do great!